 The Solid Waste Enterprise Fund's net position increased by \$5.0 million.
 Operating income increased by \$3.1 million due to increased revenues and decreased expenses.
-The Central Landfill expansion continues with the construction of a Septage and Leachate facility, and the addition of a new cell.
 Solid Waste Net Position for FY22 is made up of 45.40% in Net Investment in Capital Assets while 54.60% is Unrestricted.